AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Experiments

 \subsection{Metrics}

-We report quadratic weighted kappa (QWK) \cite{cohen1968kappa}, mean squared error (MSE), accuracy (ACC), macro-F1, and recall.
-For QWK/ACC/F1/Recall, continuous predictions are rounded to nearest integer grade and clipped to $[0,4]$.
+Model performance was evaluated using Quadratic Weighted Kappa (QWK)\cite{cohen1968weighted}, Mean Squared Error (MSE), Top-1 Accuracy (ACC), Macro-F1 score, and Recall.
+For categorical metrics such as QWK, ACC, F1, and Recall, the continuous severity predictions were rounded to the nearest integer and clamped to the valid KL range $[0,4]$.